Knowledge is power! And if you have knowledge to share, you can turn it into a powerful source of income with your very own online course.

 Upload to an online course marketplace: Open marketplaces like Udemy and Skillshare can help you reach a wider audience.
 These platforms may take a cut of the revenue.

-It’s also possible to offer courses on multiple platforms.
+It’s also possible to offer courses on multiple online learning platforms.
 For example, we offer our introduction to email marketing course on both the MailerLite Academy and Udemy.
 Just tweak the course content so it fits each platform.

 Generate course signups with powerful email marketing tools then collect payments with our Stripe integration.
 Plans start at $9 per month.